OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 * ``VCENTER_INSTANCE_ID``

-OpenNebula's import tools, which are explained later, will get the morefs and vcenter's intance uuid for you when a resource is imported or created, but if you want to know the managed object reference of a resource we offer you the following information.
+OpenNebula's import tools, which are explained later, will get the morefs and vcenter's instance uuid for you when a resource is imported or created, but if you want to know the managed object reference of a resource we offer you the following information.

 Getting a Managed Object Reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~